jstanley0/astro-timer/README.md

 and preferences can be saved in NVRAM.

 Parts:
- - Atmel ATMEGA48 microcontroller
+ - Atmel ATMEGA168 microcontroller (a prior version used ATMEGA48 and the code still fits, but my original hardware was lost and I had an ATMEGA168 on hand)
- - 4-digit 7-segment LED display (code assumes common anode)
+ - 4-digit 7-segment LED display (code assumes common anode; PCB uses COM-09483 from SparkFun, model YSD-439AR6B-35)
- - Suitable resistors to drive the LEDs
+ - Suitable resistors to drive the LEDs (I use 470 ohms)
  - 3V power supply (I use 2x AA batteries; they've lasted years)
  - Three momentary-contact switches (Select, Set, and Start keys)
- - One optoisolater (interface to camera)
+ - One optoisolater (interface to camera) and a resistor (680 ohms)
- - One 32.768kHz watch crystal
+ - One 32.768kHz watch crystal (TODO: see if capacitors help timing accuracy)
  - And some sort of jack compatible with your camera's remote shutter release port

+A future revision anticipates using a rotary encoder to make adjusting exposure time and count super quick, just like using your camera.

-The wiring is as follows:
+The wiring is as follows (see KiCad schematic in hardware/)
- - PORTB0    (input)  = Select key
- - PORTB1..5 (output) = Digit anode drivers
+ - PORTB0..3 (output) = Digit anode drivers
+ - PORTB4    (output) = colon / apostrophe anodes
+ - PORTB5    (output) = Optoisolator to camera
  - PORTB6..7          = 32.768kHz watch crystal
- - PORTC0    (input)  = Set key
+ - PORTC3    (input)  = Select key
- - PORTC1    (input)  = Start key
+ - PORTC4    (input)  = Set key
- - PORTC2..4          = unused
- - PORTC5    (output) = Optoisolator to camera
+ - PORTC5    (input)  = Start key
- - PORTD0..7 (output) = Segment cathodes
+ - PORTD0..7 (output) = Segment cathodes (PD7 = A, PD6 = B, ...
+PD0 = DP)

+Future enhancement (anticipated in the PCB in hardware/)
+ - PORTC0    (input)  = Rotary encoder CLK
+ - PORTC1    (input)  = Rotary encoder DT
+ - PORTC2    (input)  = Rotary encoder SW

 Compile with AVRGCC.